webduinoio/micropython-espnow/docs/library/espnow.rst

 To `send()<ESPNow.send()>` a broadcast message, the ``broadcast`` MAC address must first be registered using `add_peer()<ESPNow.add_peer()>`.
 `send()<ESPNow.send()>` will always return ``True`` for broadcasts, regardless of whether any devices receive the message.
+It is not permitted to encrypt messages sent to the ``broadcast`` address.

 **Note**: `ESPNow.send(None, msg)<ESPNow.send()>` will send to all registered peers *except* the broadcast address.
 To send a broadcast message, you must